Strong abs help you live your life to the fullest.

 - Bending the knees and allowing the feet to pivot, lower the ball to the outside of your right foot.

-- Return to standing by bringing the ball across the torso and up overhead to the left while engaging your abs / core.
+- Return to standing by bringing the ball across the torso and up overhead to the left while engaging your abs/core.

+- Do 10 reps, then switch sides.
 To increase difficulty, increase the speed of the chop.